|What would you like to do?|

-Please refer to the message on your Quest Diagnostics invoice or the Explanation of Benefits (EOB) from your insurance carrier for more specific information about why you received an invoice.
+Please refer to the message on your Quest Diagnostics bill or the Explanation of Benefits (EOB) from your insurance carrier for more specific information about why you received a bill.
 If you have additional questions or concerns, please contact your insurance carrier directly.
 If your insurance carrier was not billed or was billed with incorrect information, you can submit your correct insurance information here and we will resubmit a claim to your insurance carrier.
 It is helpful to have your insurance card in front of you when providing this information.

 My insurance information has changed.
 How do I correct it?

 You can update the insurance reflected on a bill received by clicking update my insurance.
 You can update the insurance on file by clicking here to manage your account.
 Please be sure that the information provided is accurate and complete.
 Inaccurate or incomplete information may result in a delay or denial of payment by your insurance carrier.
-You can also mail or fax a copy of the front and back of your insurance card to the correspondence address or fax number listed on your invoice.
+You can also mail or fax a copy of the front and back of your insurance card to the correspondence address or fax number listed on your bill.

-Why was my invoice billed with incorrect insurance information?
+Why does my bill reflect incorrect insurance information?

 Your insurance carrier is billed based on the information provided to us on the original test order from your physician, also called a requisition.
 Sometimes the information provided on the requisition is incorrect.
 To ensure your insurance is billed properly, please present your insurance card at each physicians office or Patient Service Center (PSC) visit.
 Please also make sure your physicians office or the PSC, has your most current insurance and billing information, including your current address, contact information, and correct date of birth.
 Some physicians offices have a separate laboratory test ordering system, called Care 360, so you can also check with your physicians office or the PSC to verify that your insurance information is correct in this system as well.